Airtel acquires 355.45 MHz spectrum for Rs 18,699 cr

-New Delhi, March 2 (IANS) Bharti Airtel on Tuesday said that it has acquired 355.45 MHz spectrum across Sub GHz, mid band and 2m300 MHz bands for a total consideration of Rs 18,699 crore in the latest spectrum auction conducted by the Department of Telecommunications (DoT).
+New Delhi: Bharti Airtel on Tuesday said that it has acquired 355.45 MHz spectrum across Sub GHz, mid band and 2,300 MHz bands for a total consideration of Rs 18,699 crore in the latest spectrum auction conducted by the Department of Telecommunications (DoT).

 A company statement said the the acquisition give Airtel the most formidable spectrum holdings in the country.